Record Class BytePtr

 equals

 Indicates whether some other object is "equal to" this one.
 The objects are equal if the other object is of the same class and if all the record components are equal.
-All components in this record class are compared withObjects::equals(Object,Object)
+All components in this record class are compared withObjects::equals(Object,Object). -

 segment

-Returns the value of thesegment
+Returns the value of thesegmentrecord component.

 -